We’ll be adding phrases and terms here to help us with clarity and consistency.

 Also good: EQ Certification (EQ-i 2.0 & EQ 360)

-This one day course is a stand alone course, as well as a great optional, train-the-trainer add on to EQ Certification.
+This optional one day course requires certification, and is a great train-the-trainer add on to EQ Certification.

-Full name: The Heart and Science of Women’s Leadership
+Full name: Heart and Science of Leadership for Women

 Our leadership development program is three days.